ssmi8/Fighting-for-Par/README.md

 * Upon using media queries I realised that my footer would move from the bottom of the screen to the middle when content broke through the bottom of the page.
 As I learned more about position and media queries, I was able to recitfy this.
 * When creating the gallery, I found my images were not in line at the bottom of the page and sizing was inconsistent.
 I therefore used CSS grid to better shape the images and make a much cleaner view.
 * When running through my progress with my mentor, I found that my form was not responsive to screen sizing.
 Thanks to my mentor Rahul for helping resolve this by using flex box.
+* Upon reviwing the html code I found an error in the video file name which contained spaces.
+I then rectified this by amending the file name to include zero spaces.

+### Validator Testing

+* HTML
+    - No errors were returned when passing through the W3C Validator for all 3 HTML pages
+* CSS
+    - No errors were returned when passing through the W3C CSS Validation Service - Jigsaw

 ## Lighthouse Report